-2.18 Screen Messages
+2.3 Screen Messages

 A variety of messages may appear on the display screen during the performance of a task.
 Since the error codes have already been discussed in this chapter and the locator bar messages are discussed in detail in Chapter 3, Operation, of the Startup Guide, they will not be repeated here.
-All other messages are listed in Table 2-1 below.
+All other messages are listed in Table 2 below.

-Table 2: Screen Messages Message Meaning Power Up Messages Backup Battery FAIL The backup battery that powers the non-volatile RAM has failed.
+Table 2: Screen Messages

+Message Meaning Power Up Messages Backup Battery FAIL The backup battery that powers the non-volatile RAM has failed.
 Contact the factory.
 Backup Battery OK The backup battery that powers the non-volatile RAM has passed.
-DSP Processor OK The DSP processor has passed.
-DSP RAM Failed The DSP RAM has failed.
+DSP Processor OK The DSP (digital signal processor) has passed.
+DSP RAM Failed The DSP (digital signal processor) RAM has failed.
 Contact the factory.
-DSP RAM OK The DSP RAM has passed.
+DSP RAM OK The DSP (digital signal processor) RAM has passed.
 EPROM sum = XXXX Record the EPROM sum at initial power up and periodically thereafter.
-FRIGID_INIT Executed The NVR was automatically initialized due to a memory fault.
+FRIGID_INIT Executed The NVR (non-volatile RAM) was automatically initialized due to a memory fault.
 Contact the factory.
 NVR FAIL The non-volatile RAM has failed.
 Contact the factory.
 NVR OK The non-volatile RAM has passed.
-Measurement Mode Messages All Logs Cleared!
-This message may appear during one of the following tasks: hit key clearing a log - there are no more logs to clear logging data - user has hit [ENT] instead of selecting an old log or entering a new name printing a log - there are no logs to print displaying a log - there are no logs to display Hit any key to resume taking measurements.
-All Sites Cleared!
-This message may appear during one of the following tasks: hit key saving a new site - a new site name was not entered or overwrite existing site was not selected recalling a site - there are no site files to recall clearing a site - there are no sites to delete printing a site - there are no sites to print displaying a site - there are no sites to display Hit any key to resume taking measurements.
-Do you want to SAVE?
+Measurement Mode Messages All Logs Cleared! hit key This message may appear during one of the following tasks: clearing a log - there are no more logs to clear logging data - user has hit [ENT] instead of selecting an old log or entering a new name printing a log - there are no logs to print displaying a log - there are no logs to display Hit any key to resume taking measurements.
+All Sites Cleared! hit key This message may appear during one of the following tasks: saving a new site - a new site name was not entered or overwrite existing site was not selected recalling a site - there are no site files to recall clearing a site - there are no sites to delete printing a site - there are no sites to print displaying a site - there are no sites to display a site - there are no sites to display displaying a site - there are no sites to display Do you want to SAVE?
 This message appears upon exiting the User Program , if the new site data has not been saved.
 Failure to save will result in loss of the new data next time the site data is changed or recalled.
-Duplicate name.
-Enter another.
+Duplicate name, Enter another.
 The site file or log name is already in use.
 Enter a different name.
 End Time must exceed Start Time by 5 min.
 This message appears when in the LOG menu.
 Enter an end time that is at least five minutes later than the start time.
 Header invalid An option card error indicating a programming failure or a loss of memory.
 Contact the factory.
 Log Active, END only hit any key When in the LOG menu, this message indicates that the log is still compiling data.
 Only the End Time may be edited.
 Log DONE, to inspect hit any key When in the LOG menu, this message indicates that the log is complete.
 Hit any key to display the log.
 Log hasn't started! hit key When in the LOG menu, this message indicates that the log has not yet started.
+OK, settling The measurement has not stabilized.
+Wait before taking a reading.

-Table 2: Screen Messages (Continued)
+Table 2: Screen Messages